 The usual time source for this board is an on-board ESP8266 WiFi module, unless you specifically want to use the battery backed RTC (Real Time Clock) module.
 You can't use both together!
 If the clock detects an RTC is installed, it will disable the WiFi interface.
-It is also possible

-- If you install the RTC, the WiFi circuit will be disabled.
+- Some of the components are mounted on the back of the board!
+Q7, Q8, R26 and R27 are on the reverse side of the board: - If you install the RTC, the WiFi circuit will be disabled.
 You can run the clock with an RTC module simply by connecting the RTC to SV4.
 In this case, there is no reason to install the WiFi circuitry. - Soldering the resistors and capacitors: Solder one pad and then re-flow the solder while keeping the component in place with tweezers.
 You may find that sliding the component onto the pad from the side helps.
 Once one pad has been soldered, you can solder the other pad. - Soldering the regulator: place a tiny solder blob on the center pin and then re-flow the solder while holding the component in place.
 Once the pin is fixed, you can solder the other pads. - Soldering the transistors: place a tiny solder blob on the center pin and then re-flow the solder while holding the component in place.
 Once the pin is fixed, you can solder the other pads.